Anna C Bahow is a Chicago-based director committed to the development of new work and a diversity of voices.

 Her productions have received JEFF Awards for New Work and Use of Multi-Media.
 Work includes DETOUR GUIDE for Stage Left Theatre and Silk Road Rising written and performed by Karim Nagi, Mahuri Shekar’s A NICE INDIAN BOY for Rasaka Theatre and the world premiere of BREWED by Scott Barsotti.
-Bahow's work has appeared on many best of the year lists in Chicago, including 2013's INVASION!
-(TOP FIVE SHOWS of the year Kerry Reid Chicago Tribune) In 2016 she developed ZIRYAB with writer, musician and actor Ronnie Malley, traveled Italy to study with master directors at La Mama Umbria and directed and traveled with MY SWEET LAND by Amir Nizar Zuabi for Silk Road Rising, which was presented at London's Nour Festival 2016 and Toronto's Agha Khan Museum.
+Bahow's work has appeared on many best of the year lists.
+In 2016 she developed ZIRYAB with writer, musician and actor Ronnie Malley, traveled Italy to study with master directors at La Mama Umbria and directed and traveled with MY SWEET LAND by Amir Nizar Zuabi for Silk Road Rising, which was presented at London's Nour Festival 2016 and Toronto's Agha Khan Museum.

 Other directing work includes: Comrades Mine with City Lit, REWIND by award-winning playwright Laura Eason, The Rocks by Mark Young (JEFF Recommended - the side project), JEFF Nominated Odin's Horse with Infamous Commonwealth, (TOP SHOWS of the Year, Chicago Tribune) and Sweet Confinement with SiNNERMAN Ensemble (AFTER DARK AWARDS: New Work, Ensemble, Set and Direction).
 MS. Bahow has also directed Broadway playwright Keith Huff’s Gray City with PTP, the critically acclaimed New Orleans with the side project (TOP FIVE FRINGE Shows of the Year Chicago Tribune, the JEFF Recommended Martin Furey's Shot with Timeline Theatre (special JEFF use of Multi Media) and Vintage Red and the Dust of the Road (JEFF Citation New Work, Steinberg Nominee Best New Work Produced Outside NY with Visions and Voices, producers).